exonum/exonum-doc/src/architecture/storage.md

 transactions, check its correctness, apply other ones, and finally decides which transactions should be applied to the data and which should not.
-If one of the transactions falls with `panic` during validation, its changes are promptly reverted.
+If one of the transactions falls with `panic` during execution, its changes are promptly reverted.

-During the block execution, fork allows to create the [list of changes](#patches) and, if all changes are accurate, apply it to the data storage atomically.
+During the block execution, fork allows to create the [list of changes](#patches) and apply all changes to the data storage atomically.

 ## Table identifiers